OpenAstroTech/OpenAstroTracker/docs/assembly/wiring/wiring_NEMA.md

 grand_parent: Assembly
 parent: Wiring
 nav_order: 3
+heading_anchors: true
 ---

+## Table of contents
+{: .no_toc .text-delta }
+1. TOC
+{:toc}

+<br/><br/>
+## Wiring:

 <img src="../2209_pins.jpg" width="100%">

 ------------------------

 For UART, the DEC driver board needs to have MS1 enabled, do this by switching the '1' button to ON.
+All others, also on the RA driver have to be OFF

 Be sure to have "To Arduino GND" actually connected properly to Arduino GND.
 It HAS to be Arduino GND, it can not be the same GND as from the stepper powersource!